1937 24 Hours of Le Mans: Finish and post-race

 For France, it was their first victory since 1926, vindicating the ACF's decision to change their racing formula.
-The winners comfortably broke the distance record set by Sommer and Nuvolari in their Alfa Romeo in 1933 and exceed 2000 miles for the first time.
-The Bugatti also won the Index of Performance.
+The winners comfortably broke the distance record set by Sommer and Nuvolari in their Alfa Romeo in 1933 and exceeded 2000 miles for the first time.
+The professionalism of the Bugatti team presaged a coming time of major works efforts to win this increasingly prestigious race.
+Bugatti also won the Index of Performance.
 Wimille set a new lap record and joined a small group of driver to win the race on debut, including Tazio Nuvolari and Woolf Barnato.
+For Benoist, it was a suitable highlight to retire on after a prominent racing career in the 1920s.

-It should have been a celebratory renaissance of French racing, with half the field again made up of French cars.
+It should have been a celebratory renaissance of French racing, with half the field made up of French cars again.
 However, the two deaths cast a grim shadow over Bugatti's achievement.
 They were the first race fatalities at Le Mans since 1925.
-"Raph" needed several months to recover from his broken legs and spent his time recuperating at Wimille's house on the Côte d'Azur.
+Naturally, it raised concerns among commentators as to the inexperience and liability of some of the “gentleman-drivers” "Raph" needed several months to recover from his broken legs and spent his time recuperating at Wimille's house on the Côte d'Azur.
 The effect on his co-driver, Embiricos, after his own serious accident the week before was sufficient to convince him to give up a promising racing career.

 The French Grand Prix was held a fortnight later, to the same regulations.
 Bugatti had one of their new Type 57S45 cars, but the handling was terrible and it never raced.
 With Bugatti out, it was a victory to Louis Chiron, leading home a 1-2-3 for Talbot.